Volume of a Cone

 The amount of three-dimensional space inside a cone, which is exactly one-third the volume of a cylinder with the same base and height.

-Why is Volume of a Cone important?
+What is the Volume of a Cone formula?

 How Volume of a Cone Connects to Other Ideas